 Blue

-Blue is the exact opposite of bright shades.
-He never evokes negative emotions, but on the contrary, he is associated with reliability and confidence.
-This is why shades of blue are perfect for financial, tech giants and banks.
-The color also represents a friendly atmosphere, which is why Facebook and Twitter have acquired this color.
-Lighter shades of blue indicate a connection with one of the elements – water.
-Using these colors will allow you to achieve peace and balance while also remembering nature’s soothing sounds.
+Blue is the opposite of bright shades.
+It never evokes negative emotions but, on the contrary, is associated with reliability and confidence.
+This is why shades of blue are ideal for financial and technology giants and banks.
+This color also represents a friendly atmosphere, so Facebook and Twitter purchased it.
+Lighter shades of blue indicate a connection to one of the elements, water.
+Using these colors will allow you to achieve peace and balance and recall the soothing sounds of nature.

 Purple